An Introduction to Air Density

 3. El Paso National Weather Service ... weather related formulas

-6. http://wahiduddin.net/calc/refs/8UL87.pdf ...
-Rotax Service Bulletin
+6. Rotax Service Bulletin 8UL87 (archived copy pdf)

-7. http://www.crh.noaa.gov/unr/?n=mslp ... clearing confusion over sea level pressure analysis
+7. NOAA Surface Pressure Analyses (archived copy pdf) ... clearing confusion over sea level pressure analysis

-9. http://physics.nist.gov/Pubs/SP811/appenB8.html ...
-SI conversion factors from NIST
+9b.
+SI conversion factors from NIST ...
+Factors for Units Listed Alphabetically

-10. http://www.nwstc.noaa.gov/DATAACQ/d.ALGOR/d.PRES/PRESalgoProcess.html ... see step 8... (or see The Automated Surface Observing System (ASOS) Algorithm Tutorial ).
+10. NOAA Altimeter Setting equation (archived copy pdf) ... (or see The Automated Surface Observing System (ASOS) Algorithm Tutorial (archived copy pdf) ).

-14. For more details about the effects of non-ideal compressibility and vapor pressure not measured over liquid water, see Techniques and Topics in Flow Measurement, Frank E. Jones, p37 and also Comité International des Poids et Mesures CIPM-2007 (or CIPM-81/89).
-PDF file of Revised Formula (CIPM-2007) To convert the CIPM-2007 density to the forms given in my equation 4a and 4b, note that Xv = RH * f * Psv/P, with RH = Pv/Psv.
+To convert the CIPM-2007 density to the forms given in my equation 4a and 4b, note that Xv = RH * f * Psv/P, with RH = Pv/Psv.
 Let f = 1, which then gives Xv = Pv/P. Then let Z=1, and simply rearrange the equation to yield the forms given in my 4a and 4b.

-15. Evaporation into the Atmosphere, Wilfried Brutsaert, p37.
-(PDF excerpt)
+15. Evaporation into the Atmosphere, Wilfried Brutsaert, p37. pdf excerpt)

 16.

-1976 International Standard Atmosphere (PDF file)
+Standard Atmosphere (pdf file)

-Some related web links:
+Some related web links: NASA Humidity Equations ... another useful reference

 El Paso NWS - calculators ... atmospheric calculators using Tim Brice's cgi scripts

-Copyright 1998-2012, All Rights Reserved, Richard Shelquist, Shelquist Engineering.
+Copyright 1998-2023, All Rights Reserved, Richard Shelquist, Shelquist Engineering.